vlad-oles/dgh/README.md

 ## Basics

 By default, the computational budget allocated for the search is 100 Frank–Wolfe iterations.
-To increase the budget and therefore the accuracy:
+Bigger budget means more random restarts (and/or better convergence) and therefore the accuracy.
+To set the budget:

 ```dGH = dgh.ub(X, Y, iter_budget=my_budget)```